tisaih/tomato-food-delivery/README.md

 - Use of `state-machine` to validate transitions of order status.
 - Follow React and Node.js best practices.

+## Getting Started

+Choose the stack you would like to use according to the branch:

+- `master`: Using mongodb
+- `postgresql`: Using postgresql
+- `postgresql-docker`: Using postgresql with docker

 ## Quick Start

 ```javascript